Let me tell you a story, the story of my life

 This management position awakened my deepest fears and negative thoughts I was hiding even from myself and they took over me, which made me feel helpless again.

 I realized that reading was not enough, I had to First, meet these people who have already achieved self-mastery and learn from them and second, examine myself to the core.

 It took me years to process the information of people like Tony Robbins, Norbekov, Dale Carnegie, Dalai Lama, Osho, Eckhart Tolle, Neale Donald Walsh, Wayne Dyer, Louise Hay, Norman Vincent Peel, etc.

 Furthermore, I went through group therapies, private cognitive-behavioral therapy, counseling, human design counseling, NLP basics, and numerous self-assessment tools and debriefs.

 I became a self-discovery expert, and “suddenly” I realized that maybe, that’s what I want to do for a living.
-Namely, helping people to transform their mindset and lifestyle so that they skyrocket their sense of wellbeing and performance.
+Namely, helping people to transform their mindset and lifestyle so that you attain and sustain the state of wellbeing.